 |Finish Options||Mystic Black, Mystic Silver, Mystic Bronze||Silver, Space Gray|

 Looking at the specs alone, the Samsung Galaxy Tab S7+ is the more portable of the two.
 It has smaller overall dimensions and is more lightweight than the iPad Pro.
-The iPad Pro seems to have more storage, with up to 1TB of storage space, but you can expand the Galaxy Tab S7+ to up to this much with an optional microSD card.
-You also get almost 50% more battery life with the Samsung model.
+The iPad Pro has more built-in storage, with up to 2TB of storage space, but keep in mind that you can expand the Galaxy Tab S7+ to up to this much with an optional microSD card only if you need to versus paying upfront for storage you might not use.
+You also get several hours more of rated battery life with the Samsung model.

-The Galaxy Tab S7+ is definitely the better option for using on-the-go whereas the iPad Pro is light and small enough to take with you, but it might be more comfortable to use at home, especially with the delightful optional Magic Keyboard attachment.
+The Galaxy Tab S7+ is definitely the better option for using on the go, whereas the iPad Pro is light and small enough to take with you.
+Still, it might be more comfortable to use at home, especially with the delightful optional Magic Keyboard attachment.

-Both come in cool color options and work seamlessly with optional keyboard attachments as well as their respective styli.
+Both come in cool color options and work seamlessly with optional keyboard attachments and their respective styli.
 Neither, however, has a 3.5mm headphone jack, which means you'll have to use wireless headphones or a USB-C-to-3.5mm adapter if you want to listen with wired headphones.

-Samsung Galaxy Tab S7+ vs. Apple iPad Pro: Getting things done
+Samsung Galaxy Tab S7+ vs. Apple iPad Pro (2021): Getting things done

-From a productivity perspective, both tablets have nice, large screens, with the iPad Pro offered in a slightly smaller 11-inch option should you prefer something much more compact.
-However, Apple's 12.9-inch iPad Pro might be far too big for some, especially if you're opting for a tablet for the sake of portability, and some might find the 12.4-inch Galaxy Tab S7+ too big to be truly portable but too small to rival a full laptop.
+From a productivity perspective, both tablets have nice, large screens, though Apple's 12.9-inch iPad Pro might be far too big for some, especially if you're opting for a tablet for the sake of portability.
+And some might find the 12.4-inch Galaxy Tab S7+ too big to be truly portable but too small to rival a full laptop.

 The Galaxy Tab S7+ is definitely the better option for using on-the-go whereas the iPad Pro might be more comfortable to use at home.

 But you can get really productive with the Galaxy Tab S7+, either with an optional Bluetooth keyboard or by using the best part about this tablet: the Samsung S Pen.
 While the Apple Pencil lets you do cool stuff with the iPad Pro, the Samsung S Pen just works really, really well.
-You can use it mark-up files in Samsung Notes, write on PDFs, export content to Office, convert handwriting, and more.
-You can, it should be noted, also use the Apple Pencil with the iPad Pro to takes notes in the Notes app and mark up documents, as well as draw, create, and more.
+You can use mark-up files in Samsung Notes, write on PDFs, export content to Office, convert handwriting, and more.
+It's important to note that you can also use the Apple Pencil with the iPad Pro to take notes in the Notes app, mark up documents, and draw, create, and more.
 And it charges while magnetically attached to the iPad.
 Both pens are low-latency.

-You do get a lot more battery life out of the Galaxy Tab S7+, which is rated at up to 14 hours per charge and offers fast charging.
-You'll only get up to 10 hours of use per charge with the iPad Pro.
+You get a lot more battery life out of the Galaxy Tab S7+, which is rated at up to 14 hours per charge and offers fast charging.
+You'll only get up to 10 hours of use per charge with the iPad Pro, but it features fast charging, too.
 Both charge via USB-C.

 It's easy to sync files between the Galaxy Tab S7+ and your phone, and you can do the same with the iPad Pro and other Apple devices.
-And with both, you can multi-task with ease thanks to the super-fast processors: Apple says it's A12Z chip is even faster than some full-sized PCs!
+And with both, you can multitask with ease thanks to the super-fast processors: Apple's M1 chip is blazing fast.

 However, the Galaxy Tab S7+ is the king of productivity here.
 You can use its smart home dashboard to manage connected smart appliances and even answer phone calls from your tablet using the auto hotspot feature.
 It also has Samsung DeX desktop interface, even though some users have found it to be finicky at times.

-Samsung Galaxy Tab S7+ vs. Apple iPad Pro: Capturing memories
+Samsung Galaxy Tab S7+ vs. Apple iPad Pro (2021): Capturing memories

-Both Samsung and Apple have been upping their games with respect to photography, and these two tablets are no exception.
+Both Samsung and Apple have been upping their games for photography, and these two tablets are no exception.

 The Galaxy Tab S7+ has an 8MP front camera for selfies, video calls, and more, along with a 13MP rear camera and 5MP camera with auto-focus, flash, and the ability to shoot up to 4K videos at 30FPS.
-Apple loaded a ton of photo features into the iPad Pro, including a 7MP TrueDepth front camera that you can use to chat via FaceTime, take Portrait selfies, or even major your own Animojis.
-It also has a wide 12MP camera and ultra-wide 10MP camera with five-element lens.
-Features include auto-focus, smart HDR, and auto image stabilization.
-You can record up to 4K videos with this camera at up to 60FPS, along with slow-motion and time lapse videos.
-You can also shoot panoramas up to 63MP in size!
+Apple loaded a ton of photo features into the iPad Pro, including not only great front and rear cameras for chatting via FaceTime, taking Portrait selfies, and more, but also features like auto-focus, smart HDR, and auto image stabilization.
+You can record up to 4K videos with this camera at up to 60FPS, along with slow-motion and time-lapse videos.
 The eight-core graphics processor Is ideal for editing 4K videos, 3D designs, and AR applications.

 Speaking of AR, what sets the iPad Pro apart here is the neural engine for on-device machine learning and the LiDAR scanner that enhance the experience with next-generation AR apps.
-You can view them realistically, complete with being able to adjust the view to place AR images in front or behind real world objects.
+You can view them realistically, complete with adjusting the view to place AR images in front or behind real-world objects.

 That said, if you're looking for a mobile laptop replacement, especially for creative tasks like sketching, drawing, and taking notes, Apple's iPad Pro is a worthy competitor.
-If this is the case, however, you'll almost definitely also want to invest in the Magic Keyboard, at which point you're paying as much for a MacBook Air anyway.
+However, if this is the case, you'll almost definitely also want to invest in the Magic Keyboard, at which point you're paying as much for a MacBook Air anyway.

-Both offer compelling productivity features, but those with more creative sensibilities, and who are fans of Apple, will naturally gravitate to the iPad Pro.
-But for an all-around great tablet that can be used for both productivity and fun, you can't go wrong with the Galaxy Tab S7+.
+Both offer compelling productivity features, but those with more creative sensibilities and fans of Apple will naturally gravitate to the iPad Pro.
+But for an all-around great tablet for both productivity and fun, you can't go wrong with the Galaxy Tab S7+.

 Great all-around tablet